AnanthKrishnaVasireddy/CS525---Advanced-Database-Organization/README.txt

 ------------------------------------------------------------
 This is the end of README.
 We have provided all the instruction to run the codes and project.
+We have also attached the screenshots of the outputs in this repository
 ============================================================